-The order he suggests, which predates the release of Episode VII and and Rogue One, is this: Begin with Episode IV and Episode V. Then, fall back to Episode II and Episode III, which set up all the drama of Anakin turning into Darth Vader, before moving on to his redemption in Episode VI – Return of the Jedi.
+The order he suggests, which predates the release of the modern trilogy and the stand-alone films, is this: Begin with Episode IV and Episode V. Then, fall back to Episode II and Episode III, which set up all the drama of Anakin turning into Darth Vader, before moving on to his redemption in Episode VI – Return of the Jedi.
 (Hilton leaves out Episode I for a very particular reason that we’ll describe in a moment.)

 Hilton takes a deep dive into his reasons for the viewing order in a lengthy post, but it boils down to this: If the Star Wars saga is understood to be Luke Skywalker’s story, and the climax of the series centers on Luke’s belief that his father — one of the most powerful villains in the galaxy — can be redeemed (and in so doing, instill hope for the rest of the galaxy), then the viewing order should serve that theme in an intuitive way.

-It’s a convincing argument for a viewing order that envelopes the less warmly received chapters of the saga with some of its best, and organically weaves together the original trilogy and prequel films in the culmination of Luke and his father’s stories in Return of the Jedi.
+It’s a convincing argument for a viewing order that pairs the less warmly received chapters of the saga with some of its best and organically weaves together the original trilogy and prequel films in the culmination of Luke and his father’s stories in Return of the Jedi.

 Removing Episode I eliminates the weirdness introduced by the age difference between Anakin and his future bride, Padme.

-As for why he recommends leaving out Episode I – The Phantom Menace, the easy answer is, it was pretty terrible.
-However, more precisely (and less controversially) it contributes little of substance to the franchise.
+As for why he recommends leaving out Episode I – The Phantom Menace, he argues it contributes little of substance to the franchise.
 The Phantom Menace is generally regarded as a conspicuous outlier in the series due to its use of Anakin and everyone’s favorite franchise punching bag, Jar-Jar Binks, as comedic elements, among other issues.
-One of the only widely agreed-upon positives in the film tends to be the debut of Sith Lord Darth Maul, whose violent death comes before the credits roll.
+One of the only widely agreed-upon positives in the film tends to be the debut of Sith Lord Darth Maul, who is dispatched before the credits roll.

-In addition, removing Episode I eliminates the weirdness introduced by the age difference between Anakin and his future bride, Padme.
+Removing Episode I also eliminates the weirdness introduced by the age difference between Anakin and his future bride, Padme.
 (Actors Jake Lloyd and Natalie Portman were ages 7 and 16, respectively, when the movie was filmed.)
 Finally, dropping the film lets Anakin and Luke enter the saga at similar points in their lives (essentially as whiny teens), each unaware of how their future will shape the galaxy.
 It’s a nice way to create a parallel that further blends the two characters’ arcs.

 The New Order

-Narratively and tonally, it makes sense to add The Force Awakens and The Last Jedi, and The Rise of Skywalker after Return of the Jedi.
+Narratively and tonally, it makes sense to add The Force Awakens, The Last Jedi, and The Rise of Skywalker after Return of the Jedi.
 Not only does Return of the Jedi merge Luke and Anakin’s stories, but it also features the darkest portrayal of Luke in the series to that point, so his disappearance in the time between Episode VI and Episode VII makes sense.
-Luke was still reeling from the events that led to his father’s death, and then had to contend with the betrayal of Kylo Ren to the dark side.
+Luke was still reeling from the events that led to his father’s death, and then had to contend with the betrayal of Kylo Ren to the Dark Side.
 That’s a lot to handle — even for a Jedi.

-Concluding your viewing experience with The Last Jedi then serves the ultimate theme of the saga — Luke Skywalker’s evolution from farmboy to hero — by showcasing Luke’s final, noble act as the steward of the Jedi legacy.
+Following up with viewing experience with The Last Jedi then serves the ultimate theme of the saga — Luke Skywalker’s evolution from farm boy to hero — by showcasing Luke’s final, noble act as the steward of the Jedi legacy.
 Then continuing on to The Rise of Skywalker offers the proverbial passing of the baton to Rey for the conclusion of the Skywalker saga.

-As for Rogue One, director Gareth Edwards’ prequel film is a bit trickier to place in a proper viewing order, but the film’s own internal timeline, among other elements, reveals the answer.
+As for Rogue One, the timeline of director Gareth Edwards’ prequel film, among other elements, reveals the answer.
 While we know some will see it as heresy not to start with Lucas’ first film, there are multiple reasons why the best place for Rogue One is right at the start of the viewing order.

 First of all, it’s a great film that kicks things off in exciting fashion, while establishing an exceptional mood for the series.
-It also offers a brilliant introduction to the villains who will dominate the remainder of the series — Darth Vader and The Empire — and firmly establishes them as sinister forces that seem well beyond the abilities of any farmboy from Tattooine to effectively thwart, no matter how many scruffy nerf-herders, aging Jedi, or princesses accompany him.
-And from an aesthetic prospective, Edwards and company worked hard to make Rogue One look strikingly like Episode IV, right down to the shimmery-white, model aesthetic of the Star Destroyers.
+It also offers a brilliant introduction to the villains who will dominate the remainder of the series — Darth Vader and The Emperor — and firmly establishes them as sinister forces that seem well beyond the abilities of any young, inexperienced Force wielders from destitute planets to effectively thwart, no matter how many rogue pilots, aging Jedi, or former stormtroopers accompany them.
+And from an aesthetic perspective, Edwards and company worked hard to make Rogue One look strikingly like Episode IV, right down to the shimmery white model aesthetic of the Star Destroyers.

-But the best argument in favor of beginning the massive Star Wars saga with Rogue One is the film’s final scene, which segues directly into the opening of Episode IV – A New Hope, set just 10 minutes before the entire adventure started.
+But the best argument in favor of beginning the massive Star Wars saga with Rogue One is the film’s final scene, which segues directly into the opening of Episode IV – A New Hope.

 So how does the final order shake out?